Stephenca290/Market-Research-Use-Case-Generation-Agent/README.md

 The generated report will be outputted as a markdown file.

 ## Project Files
-main.py: Core script to set up agents and tasks, and to generate the use cases and final report.
+### main.py: Core script to set up agents and tasks, and to generate the use cases and final report.
-README.md: Project documentation.
+### README.md: Project documentation.
-Demo video
+### Demo video
-## Agents
-### Industry & Company Research Agent
-Researches the industry and segments the company based on offerings and strategic focus.
-### Market Standards & Use Case Generation Agent
-Identifies AI and ML use cases aligned with industry trends.
-### Resource Collection Agent
-Collects relevant datasets and resource links.
-### Report Generation Agent
-Prepares a final proposal report with use cases and resource links.
-# Demo
-A demo video explaining the architecture flowchart and generated output can be found here: [Demo Video Link].